Khayyam-Pascal, 2015

 Site-Specific solo exhibition @ MIT’s Rotch Library of Architecture and Planning

 Visual Thinking: Six Ways of Picturing Knowledge was a multi-media site-specific solo exhibition at MIT’s Rotch Library of Architecture and Planning.
-On display from September 28 to December 14, 2018, the exhibit featured six bodies of works, some are inspired by a collection of 17th-19th century books housed at MIT’s Rotch Library and The Institute Archives & Special Collections, including The Grammar of Ornament by Owen Jones, Sidereus Nuncius by Galileo, and The Microscope by Mary Ward.
+On display from September 28 to December 14, 2018, the exhibit featured six bodies of work, including Khayyam-Pascal installation, and those works that were inspired by a collection of 17th-19th century books housed at MIT’s Rotch Library and The Institute Archives & Special Collections.